Book Review: Testimony to Courage

 Neither Faint of Heart nor “Agbero” Bourgeoisie

 This is the point of Testimony to Courage.
 It is a collection of “Essays in Honour of Dapo Olorunyomi”, another Nigerian who, like Fela, is descended from a lineage of Christian missionaries and, also like Fela, is now best known by an edited form of his first name as “Dapsy”.
 Those of us too animated by Nigerian hierarchies to feel so intimate with our Egbon would take liberty to preface “Dapsy” with “Oga”.
+You know this cognomen has passed the test of acceptance when it receives the reluctant approval of the ideologically fastidious Biodun Jeyifo, Emeritus Professor and Dapsy’s teacher, who would have voted it down because “it sounds like and rhymes with ‘Popsy’ and ‘Momsy’, two of the most overused terms of the special argot or vocab of the over-pampered offspring of our national bourgeoisie.”
+But he is prepared to grant an exception to its use for one of his favourite students because “there is nothing in (Dapsy’s) character and his sensibility that smacks of the moral and social universe of our agbero bourgeoisie.”

 A Conclave of Witnesses to Civic Ecumenism

 The book is at once about a man, his life’s passions, and about courage as a civic virtue.
 Courage, on its own could be both virtue and vice.
 As an end in itself, it is meaningless.
 It only makes sense as a means and its elevation to virtue assumes the existence of a larger goal into whose service it is pressed with consistency.
+Three of Dapsy’s abiding passions—Nigeria, other people and truth – receive substantial attention in the book.
+It’s easy to stray into one, some or all of these and forget about the book.
+Yet, a review of the book would be bereft without these.

 Testimony to Courage hews close to the man in its ecumenism and disregard of Nigerian hierarchies.
 It contains 91 essays, 90 of which are relatively short.
 The exception, predictably by essayist, Odia Ofeimun, occupies all of 34 pages.
 These are clustered into three different parts that supposedly capture the essence of Dapsy’s life, work and values.
 Part 1, containing 33 essays, is devoted to his “Journalistic Exploits”.
 Part two contains 26 essays and deals with his “Activism and Democratic Struggle”.
 The 32 essays in part three are devoted to his “Legacy” of “Investing in the Future”.
 The categories are far from neat.
 Three additional essays are published as prologue, preface and introduction.
 They are all worth reading and highly readable.